Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

 Similarly, \citet{weng_monocular_2019} adapt the deep ordinal regression network (DORN) by \citet{fu_deep_2018} for their pseudo LiDAR point cloud generation and then exploit a Frustum-PointNet-like model \citep{qi_frustum_2018} for the object detection task.
 Further information on the Frustum PointNet approach is given in Section \ref{section:Fusion_Cascaded Fusion}.

-Instead of generating the whole scene to a point-based representation, \citet{ku_monocular_2019} primarily reduce the space by lightweight predictions and then only transform the candidate boxes to point clouds, preventing redundant computation.
+Instead of covering the entire scene in a point-based representation, \citet{ku_monocular_2019} primarily reduce the space by lightweight predictions and then only transform the candidate boxes to point clouds, preventing redundant computation.
 To do so, they exploit instance segmentation and available LiDAR data for training to reconstruct a point cloud in a canonical object coordinate system.
 A similar approach for instance depth estimation is pursued by \citet{qin_monogrnet_2019}.

-\paragraph{Geometric Constraints} Depth estimation networks give the advantage of closing the gap of missing depth in a direct way.
+\paragraph{Geometric Constraints} Depth estimation networks offer the advantage of closing the gap of missing depth in a direct way.
 Yet, errors and noise occur during depth estimation, which may lead to biased overall results and contributes to a limited upper-bound of performance \citep{brazil_m3d-rpn_2019, barabanau_monocular_2020}.
 Hence, various methods try to skip the naturally ill-posed depth estimation and tackle monocular 3DOD as a geometrical problem of mapping 2D into 3D space.

 Especially in autonomous driving applications, the 3D box proposals are often constrained by a flat ground assumption, namely the street.
 It is assumed that all possible targets are located on this plane, since automotive vehicles do not fly.
 Therefore, these approaches force the bounding boxes to lay along the ground plane.
 In indoor scenarios, on the other hand, objects are located on various height levels.
-Hence, the ground plane constraint does not get the attention as in autonomous driving application models.
+Hence, the ground plane constraint does not get the attention as in autonomous driving applications.
 Nevertheless, plane fitting is frequently applied in indoor scenarios to get the room orientation.

-\citet{zia_towards_2015} were one of the first to assume a common ground plane in their approach helping them to extensively reconstruct the scene.
+\citet{zia_towards_2015} were one of the first to assume a common ground plane in their approach, which helped them to extensively reconstruct the scene.
 Further, a ground plane drastically reduces the search space by only leaving two degrees of freedom for translation and one for rotation.
 Other representative examples for implementing ground plane assumptions in monocular representations are given by \citet{chen_monocular_2016}, \citet{du_general_2018} and \citet{leal-gupta_3d_2019}.
 All of them leverage the random sample consensus approach by \citet{fischler_random_1981}, a popular technique that is applied for ground plane estimation.